nnessig/erobs/isaacsim/README.md

 ---

 ## License
-Distributed under the MIT License.
-See `LICENSE` for details.
+Distributed under the BSD 3-Clause License.
+See [LICENSE](../LICENSE) for details.